jranke/mkin/README.md

 ## GUI

-There is a graphical user interface.
+There is a graphical user interface that I consider useful for real work.
 It depends on the gWidgetsWWW2 package from John Verzani which also lives on github.
+Installing gWidgetsWWW2 yields a lot of warnings concerning overly long path names.
+This is because the JavaScript library ExtJS is installed along with it which has lots of files with long paths to be installed.

 ```s
 require(devtools)
 install_github("gWidgetsWWW2", "jverzani")
 ```
-You simply start the GUI from your R terminal with latest mkin installed.
+You start the GUI from your R terminal with latest mkin installed as shown below.
+You may also want to adapt the browser that R starts (using `options(browser="/usr/bin/firefox")` on linux, or setting the default browser on Windows from the browser itself).
+Development was done with firefox.

 ```s
 require(mkin)